 Life doesn’t come with a crystal ball.
-But getting a blood pressure check can be a window into your risk of developing heart disease and stroke - two of the biggest killers of women in Australia.
-High blood pressure can creep up silently without symptoms, but getting it checked is as simple as rolling up your sleeve.
+But getting a blood pressure check can be a window into your risk of developing heart disease and stroke – 2 of the leading causes of death of women in Australia.
+Thankfully, getting a check is as simple as rolling up your sleeve.

-Associate Professor Sarah Zaman, a women’s heart health specialist (cardiologist), says women need to know that they are much more likely to die of heart disease than breast cancer.
-And blood pressure plays a crucial role.
+Associate Professor Sarah Zaman, a women’s heart health specialist (cardiologist), says women need to know that they are much more likely to die of cardiovascular disease than breast cancer.

-“High blood pressure is the number one risk factor for women,” she says.
-“Getting it monitored and controlled will go a long way to preventing heart attacks and strokes.”
+“High blood pressure is the number one risk factor for women [developing cardiovascular disease],” she says.
+“Getting it monitored and controlled will go a long way in preventing heart attacks and strokes.”

-Each time your heart beats, it pumps blood into your arteries, delivering the supplies needed to keep your organs and muscles working.
+Each time your heart beats, it pumps blood into your arteries, delivering what’s needed to keep your organs and muscles working.

 Blood pressure is the measure of how hard your body must work to pump blood around your body.
 The higher your blood pressure, the harder your heart is pushing.